Running of the Bulls: Overview and Tips for Running with the Bulls at San Fermin

 Don't run drunk.
 The San Fermin Festival is a crazy week long party that involves more sangria than most people can imagine.
 Take the night off from drinking before you run.
 You will be ready to celebrate after the run anyway.

-If you liked this hub or found it useful, please feel free to rate this Hub below and leave a comment.
+If you liked this article or found it useful, please feel free to rate this article below and leave a comment.
 If you have any questions about the Running of the Bulls, please ask as I have been to the San Fermin Festival and participated in the Running.
 Thanks for reading!

 More by this Author